phil-mansfield/shellfish/doc/toolset.md

-While this works, it can be a bit annoying for five reasons: first, whatever halo catalogs you are using probably don't come in this column order naturally; second, Shellfish's [memory constraints](https://github.com/phil-mansfield/shellfish/blob/master/doc/resources.md) as of version 1.0.0 will force you to run it on no more than a few thousand halos at a time (an issue which is [currently being worked on for version 1.1.0](https://github.com/phil-mansfield/shellfish/issues/127));
-third, Shellfish's [convergence limits](https://github.com/phil-mansfield/shellfish/blob/master/doc/convergence.md);
+While this works, it can be a bit annoying for five reasons: first, whatever halo catalogs you are using probably don't come in this column order naturally; second, Shellfish's [memory constraints](https://github.com/phil-mansfield/shellfish/blob/master/doc/resources.md) as of version 1.3.0 will force you to run it on no more than a few thousand halos at a time third, Shellfish's [convergence limits](https://github.com/phil-mansfield/shellfish/blob/master/doc/convergence.md);
 fourth, if you want to look at the accretion history of a halo, you'll need to read the main progenitor line from a halo merger tree, which can be an involved task; and